julianofinck/project-time-tracker/README.md

 |---|---|---|---|---|---|
 |John|23/07/24|project1|product1.1|backend development|7.4

-> Names inside the repository might be in Portuguese because I developed in a way to be easily plugable to Codex workhours worksheets back in the day.
+> Names inside the repository might be in Portuguese because I developed in a way to be easily plugable to the Codex workhours worksheets back in the day.

 ## How to install
 ### Set the directory of the worksheets